 The most common over the counter treatment for excessive sweating is deodorant and antiperspirant use.
 However, antiperspirants and deodorants are usually only applied to the underarms and cannot help with plantar sweating or palmar sweating.
 Some patients find that even the strongest antiperspirants containing aluminum chloride do not do much to decrease the amount of sweat produced.
 Even if antiperspirants can help they are usually short-acting and would require multiple applications throughout the day.

 Your physician can suggest both surgical as well as non-surgical treatment options to help relieve hyperhidrosis.
 One of the most common yet under marketed uses for Botox® is for excessive sweating.
 Most patients associate Botox® as being an anti-aging product used to decrease the appearance of wrinkles on the face.
 What most patients don’t know is that Botox® was FDA approved in 2004 for the treatment of excessive sweating in the axilla (underarm).
 Botox® weakens the nerves around the sweat glands to help decrease sweat production.
 Botox® injections to the sweat glands can afford patients up to 4-6 months of relief from sweating.
-Typically 50-100 units of Botox® is injected per side of the treatment area (underarm, palms The Botox® treatments are usually repeated every 2-3 times a year.
+Typically 50-100 units of Botox® is injected per side of the treatment area.
+Underarms and palms typically require Botox® treatments are every 2-3 times a year.

 The most invasive means for treating hyperhidrosis is to undergo a sweat gland reduction procedure.
 In a glandular reduction procedure the patient’s sweat glands are permanently and surgically shaven off.
 Although not 100 percent of the sweat glands are removed, the amount surgically excised is significant enough to produce a noticeable decrease is sweat production.
 Sweat gland excision is typically performed in office under local anesthesia.